CarbonPackages/Carbon.RangeEditor/README.md

 * Handle arrows keys (up/down) (with modifier keys for bigger steps) to increase or decrease the value via keyboard
 * Ratio mode
 * Shows reset button of `resetValue` is set
+* Support for data sources by setting a `dataSourceIdentifier`, or optionally a `dataSourceUri`.

 Example: